EDUCATORS FOR FAIR CONSIDERATION (E4FC)

 • For high school students: 3.3 cumulative high school GPA

-• For undergraduate/graduate students: 3.0 cumulative college GPA
+• For college/graduate students: 3.0 cumulative college GPA

 • Demonstrated academic preparation and community/extracurricular involvement